-- This coastal drive is often overlooked by riders as they head north from HCMC.
+- Riders often overlook this coastal drive as they head north from HCMC.

 Between Phan Rang and Nha Trang

-To dive deeper, the DT702 between Phan Rang and Nha Trang, going around the Nui Chua National Park is the #1 must do coastal routes in Vietnam.
+Diving deeper, the DT702 between Phan Rang and Nha Trang, going around the Nui Chua National Park is the #1 must-do coastal route in Vietnam.
 Take the time to ride the coast and explore the tiny fishing villages that line it.
 The tranquility here will soon vanish as you make your way to busier tourist towns like Nha Trang.

 Highlights Phan Rang

 - Cuban Bar.
 Great place to stop for cold beers on a hot day.

 - Visit the Salt Fields and photograph the workers harvesting vast salt reserves.

 - Detour to Vinh Hy Bay for photos and a look into quit fishing village life.